MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceManualPhasedDeployment.md

 ## SYNOPSIS

-Use this cmdlet to create a phased deployment for a task sequence.
+Create a phased deployment for a task sequence.

 ## SYNTAX